jeremy174433/TindLove/README.md

 # TindLove

 Application to learn Ionic 4.
 I created a Tinder Like app (v.
-Alpha) with an API
+Alpha) with an API & Firebase